 Cuba Bike Tour - First Support for the Cuban People bike tour of Cuba.

-Travel to Miami on Day 0.
-With this option, we recommend that you overnight in Miami and take a flight to Holguín on the morning of Day 1.
+Since all flights to Holguin originate in Miami, for many people it may work best to fly to Miami on Day 0, spend the night and continue to Holguin the next day.
 We are happy to offer guidance with scheduling your travel to and from Cuba, and our office staff is ready to answer any questions you may have.

 Arrive Holguín, Cuba

 After everyone is gathered, we explore Holguin.
 Though it’s no Havana, Holguín has its own appeal with its 18th century churches and colonial plazas and is known as the “city of parks”.
 It’s a real pleasure to wander the streets, find a bench in one of the parks and watch the world go by.
 There’s a stout walk up to the top of Lomas de la Cruz, crowned with a cross that has stood here since 1790 and from the base of which are grand vistas over the surrounding landscape.